blazerer/cv/index.md

  <br>
  This toolpath generation algorithm was implemented as a combination of approaches between 5ax and 3ax project areas.
  My aim was actual implementation of already scoped project and pushing it to production.
+Here is the marketing demonstration of this tool.
  <br>
  <br>
  <iframe width="560" height="315" src="https://www.youtube.com/embed/nHLNZ-Zp-r4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>